onesimoh2/gpt_extract_semantic_indexes_for_facts/README.md

-# Extract embedded vectors from a list of facts and from a query.
-Perform a semantic search the facts that are more relevants to the query.
+# Use GPT-3 to extract embedded vectors from a list of facts and from a query.
+Perform a semantic search to find which facts are relevant to the query.

 ## INITIAL THOUGHTS.